outdated methods of fighting

 Throughout history major changes and innovations took place during times of war and as a result of the challenges presented by war.
 The first time a tank appeared on the battlefield opposing soldiers were in shock, felt helpless and overwhelmed.
 The first time a plane dropped bombs on infantry troops changed the rules of the game.

 The rules of the game keep changing and a good player must stay on top of the rules.
-You snooze you lose.
+We can never be satisfied with yesterday's training, with yesterday's methods.

 The French boasted an outstanding army, well trained and disciplined.
 They were a force to be reckoned with.

-The French army was much larger than the English.
-The French population was 15 million, five times larger than England of Henry the Fifth.
+The French army was larger than the English army.
+The French population was 15 milion, five times larger than England of Henry the Fifth.
 The plague of the Black Death destroyed England and reduced its population to about 2.5 million.
-While exact figures are still unknown we do know that the English army was outnumbered 3, 4, or 5 to one.
+While exact figures are still unknown, we do know that the English army was outnumbered three or four or five to one.
+Marching towards the English was a force of some 20,000 French foot soldiers and mounted knights.

 English, emptied out the prisons, offered incentives and amnesty to those who joined the war effort.

 The field of battle was arguably the most significant factor in deciding the outcome.
-The recently ploughed land hemmed in by dense woodland favoured the English, both because of its narrowness, and because of the thick mud through which the French knights had to walk
+The recently ploughed land hemmed in by dense woodland favored the English, both because of its narrowness, and because of the thick mud through which the French knights had to walk.

 It is said that 8,000 French knights were slaughtered in the first 90 minutes of battle.